In this Gardener's HQ growing guide, we'll explore cultivating Avena plants in your garden, indoor spaces, and other settings.

 Avena abyssinica: Ethiopian Oat

 Avena strigosa: Bristle Oat

-Species of Avena that are commonly grown in gardens as ornamental grasses include A. Sativa from above and:
+Species of Avena that are commonly grown in gardens as ornamental grasses, include A. Sativa from the above and:

 Avena fatua: Common Wild Oat